-33.2.
+46.2.
 Penalties and redress

-33.2.1.
+46.2.1.
 In addition a competitor might be disqualified when:

-(i) Surpassing the starting line before the green flag is up (OCS or over the line).
+(i) Surpassing the starting line before the green flag is up (PMS or over the line).
 In this case there will be a general recall and the same heat will be restarted without the disqualified riders.
-Competitor/s will be disqualified (DSQ) from the race, scoring one point plus the number of competitors in the race.
+Competitors will be disqualified (DSQ) from the elimination, scoring one point plus the number of competitors in the rounds.
 In case half of the fleet is disqualified, (not the final), the remaining riders automatically advance to the next round.

-(ii) Not leaving clear the triangle in the Starting line the last minute before the race starts.
-The triangle is an imaginary line in between the committee boat, the start buoy and the buoy/ mark number one.
+(ii) Not leaving the triangle in the starting line clear in the last minute before the heat starts.
+The triangle is an imaginary line in between the committee boat, the start buoy and the buoy/mark number one.

 (iii) Riding in a manner that can be considered as dangerous or a threat of safety for other competitors.
-The competitor will be scored one point plus the number of the competitors in the race.
+The competitor will be scored one point plus the number of the competitors in the heat.

 (iv) A competitor competes in the wrong heat.
-The competitor will be scored one point plus the number of the competitors in his heat.
+The competitor will be disqualified and will be scored one point plus the number of the competitors in his heat.